mmqnym/quickcerts/README.md

 > Use the executable files provided in the Release

 - Create a PostgreSQL database and set the relevant configuration in the `path_to_qcs/configs/database.toml` file.

+- Create a Redis database and set the relevant configuration to `path_to_qcs/configs/cache.toml`.
+Additional settings can be configured in `path_to_qcs/redis.conf`.

 - In the Release, choose the compressed file to download based on your OS, and run `./init/Init(.exe)` in the project's root directory.